MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 Each qubit needs its own specific material.
 These materials need to contain one of the particles that we need to create the qubits and not be contaminated with other particles.
 Therefore we need to 'grow' materials.

-To fully understand the topics of this course, you will need some mathematical tools.
+To fully understand the topics of this, we will need some mathematical tools.
 In the chapters on Ket notation the mathematical basic principles  explained.

-Briefly speaking the quantum computer contains the following 'building blocks':
-- memory,
-- bus interconnect,
-- processor chips but also the
-- peripheral devices such as a
-- keyboard or a even
-- screen to be able to interact with the machine.
+Briefly speaking the 'building blocks' of a quantum computer contains of *memory*, *bus interconnect* and *processor chips* but also the peripheral devices such as a keyboard or a even screen to be able to interact with the machine.

 In the following we will discusses the bigger picture of a quantum computer: namely from how to program it, to reading out the result.
-Now the first word we want to emphasize is the word "compute".
+Now the first word we want to emphasize is the word *compute*.
 We are actually not really building a quantum computer, but we are building a quantum accelerator.
 Namely, a computational devise that can be connected to a classical processor that will provide the performance for a series of applications that we can never reach classically.
 Here you see the global view of what we currently understand as a heterogeneous multicore architecture.

 ```{grid-item-card}
 :shadow: md